 Once you have identified the season for calving, choose the last date for the breeding season, and stick to it.
 That will help better define your calving season, and lead to more uniform calves.
 It is a date you will use for years to come.
 Larger ranches can consider having two defined calving seasons.
 Picking two calving seasons allows you to maximize the benefits of multiple seasons for your operation, and reduce your cull rate.

-No matter when your calving season is, having a good maternity pen ready for anything is paramount for your operation.
+No matter when your calving season is, having a good cattle chute or maternity pen ready for anything is paramount for your operation.
 Expect the unexpected situations, and have a handling area and maternity pen that is useable during any season.
-Design elements to consider in your maternity pen include:
+Design elements to consider in your calving setup include:

 - Proximity to the house or central locations of the ranch,